-3. Under a comprehensive safeguards agreement, the Agency has the "right and obligation to ensure that safeguards will be applied, in accordance with the terms of the agreement, on all source or special fissionable material in all peaceful nuclear activities within the territory of the State, under its jurisdiction or carried out under its control anywhere, for the exclusive purpose of verifying that such material is not diverted to nuclear weapons or other nuclear explosive devices".
+3. Under a comprehensive safeguards agreement (CSA), the Agency has the "right and obligation to ensure that safeguards will be applied, in accordance with the terms of the agreement, on all source or special fissionable material in all peaceful nuclear activities within the territory of the State, under its

-6 Significant quantity - the approximate amount of nuclear material for which the possibility of manufacturing a nuclear explosive device cannot be excluded.
+5 A significant quantity is the approximate amount of nuclear material for which the possibility of manufacturing a nuclear explosive device cannot be excluded.

-7 Material balance areas (MBAs) containing locations outside facilities where nuclear material is customarily used (LOFs).
+6 Material balance areas (MBAs) containing locations outside facilities where nuclear material is customarily used (LOFs).

-8 Calendar-days in the field for verification comprise calendar-days spent on performing inspections, complementary accesses, design information verifications at facilities and information verifications at LOFs and on the associated travel and rest periods.
+7 Calendar-days in the field for verification (CDFVs) comprise calendar-days spent on performing inspections, complementary accesses, design information verifications at facilities and information verifications at LOFs and on the associated travel and rest periods.